"Education is not the filling of a bucket, but the lighting of a fire" - W.B. Yeats

 Award winners will be presented with a trophy and certificate at the annual College Prize Ceremony.
 Nominees and award winners will be celebrated in other ways within the ANU College of Law community as appropriate.

-For more information, email Vivien Holmes, Director Teaching and Learning.
+For more information, email Judith Jones, Director Teaching and Learning.